 However, retiring federal employees with FEHBP should consider the following factors when deciding to delay or not enroll in Part B:

-1. After retirement, a Part B late enrollment penalty applies if you do not have other employer insurance coverage through an actively working spouse.
+- After retirement, a Part B late enrollment penalty applies if you do not have other employer insurance coverage through an actively working spouse.
 The penalty is 10% of the current Part B premium for each 12 months (following their IEP) you delayed enrollment.
 Additionally, the retiree must wait for the annual General Enrollment Period (Jan.
 1 – Mar.
-31) to enroll in Part B, with coverage beginning on July 1 of that year.
+31) to enroll in Part B, with coverage beginning the month afer you sign up.

-4. While FEHBP plans have a good history of providing comprehensive insurance coverage, employer group health plans – even FEHBP – are susceptible to altering covered benefits, and increasing premiums, deductibles, and copayment amounts.
+- While FEHBP plans have a good history of providing comprehensive insurance coverage, employer group health plans—even FEHBP—are susceptible to altering covered benefits, and increasing premiums, deductibles, and copayment amounts.

 FEHBP and Medicare Advantage